Sirius-social/sirius-sdk-python/how-tos/README.rst

    will demonstrate how **Sirius SDK** helps to implement complex tasks and SSI protocols.
 - `Robotic process automation <https://github.com/Sirius-social/sirius-sdk-python/tree/master/how-tos/robotic_process_automation>`_
    will cover how **Sirius** may help to involve humans to **Trust** environments driven by SSI.
-- <TODO> `Consensus implementation in distributed-state-machines <https://github.com/Sirius-social/sirius-sdk-python/tree/master/how-tos/pluggable_consensus>`_
+- <TODO> `Consensus implementation as distributed-state-machine <https://github.com/Sirius-social/sirius-sdk-python/tree/master/how-tos/pluggable_consensus>`_
    Doc will show why `Star battle ship <https://github.com/Sirius-social/sirius-sdk-python/tree/master/how-tos/distributed_state_machines#example>`_ example is not Byzantine-full and we will discuss about tricks that solve same issues with **Sirius SDK**.
    Distributed state machines and pluggable consensus.